 - a.
 Basis for Addition.
-Outdoor swimming Swimming pools have few high-touch surfaces and dohave not require shared equipment.been shown to be a high risk for transmission of COVID-19, even when swim without masks.
+Outdoor swimming pools have few high-touch surfaces and do not require shared equipment.
 Risks associated with outdoor swimming pools can be substantially mitigated with limitations to ensure adequate social distancing and limit intermixing between Households. - b.
 Description and Conditions.
-Beginning at 9:00 a.m. on September 1, 2020, individuals Individuals may use outdoorpublic swimming pools, and outdoorpublic swimming pools may open and operate, subject to the following general conditions and more detailed requirements listed in Health Officer Directive No. 2020-24, including as that directive is updated in the future:
+Beginning at 9:00 a.m. on September 1, 2020, individuals may use outdoor swimming pools, and outdoor swimming pools may open and operate, subject to the following conditions: - 1.
+Lap swimming must be limited to one swimmer per lane, except that members of the same Household may occupy a single lane; - 2.
+Use of shared swimming areas must be limited to no more than two swimmers from different Households per 300 square feet of shared pool space; - 3.
+Except for members of the same Household, swimmers must remain at least six feet apart at all times; - 4.
+Locker rooms must be closed to the public, except for use as a restroom; - 5.
+All gatherings are prohibited outside the pool, such as on pool decks, except (1) as expressly provided in Section 4, above, or Section 9 of Appendix C-1; and (2) members of a Household may observe a child or other person swimming to ensure safety and supervision; and

-- a.
-Outdoor pools are limited to 50% capacity and indoor pools to 25% capacity, based on the pool capacity submitted to the Department of Public Health for a pool permit.
-These capacity limits are upper limits, and the limits listed in this section and in Directive No. 2020-24 for specific activities also apply. - a.b.
-Lap swimming must beis limited to two swimmers per lane outdoors and one swimmer per lane, except that members of the same Household may occupy a single lane; indoors. - 2.
-Use of shared swimming areas must be limited to no more than two swimmers from different Households per 300 square feet of shared pool space; - a.c.
-Except for members of the same Household, swimmers must remain at least six feet apart at all times. - b.d.Locker rooms must be closed to and shower areas are open in accordance with the public, except for use as a restroom; safety protocols listed in Directive No. 2020-24. - e.e.
-All gatherings are prohibited outside the pool, such as on pool decks, except (1) as expressly provided in Section 4, above, or Section 9 of Appendix C-1; and (2) members of a Household may observe a child or other person swimming to ensure safety and supervision; and. - f.
-Before All facilities that operate outdoor or indoor pools must otherwise comply with all requirements of Directive No. 2020-24. - d.g.
-And before resuming operations, each outdoor operator of a swimming pool must create, post, and implement a Social Distancing Protocol and comply with the relevant provisions of Health Officer Directive No. 2020-24.
+6. Before resuming operations, each outdoor swimming pool must create, post and implement a Social Distancing Protocol and comply with the relevant provisions of Health Officer Directive No. 2020-24.

-(Added September 1, 2020; Non-substantive revisions December 4, 2020); Revised March 23, 2021)
+(Added September 1, 2020; Non-substantive revisions December 4, 2020)